Obtain the IPCop PC. Check the IPCop Hardware Compatibility List to verify the PC you are planning to use will support IPCop.

 During the installation process a video monitor will need to be attached to the IPCop PC.
 IPCop stays in character mode, so almost any monitor will do.
-The monitor can be removed after the installation.
+The monitor can be removed after the install.
 In addition, a keyboard will be needed.
 If your BIOS keyboard test can be disabled, the keyboard can also be removed after the installation.
-When using an USB keyboard, it may be necessary to set “USB Legacy Support” in BIOS.

 Set the BIOS parameters so that the target machine will operate, as much as possible, as a stand-alone server.
 For example: